maizzle/maizzle.com/content/docs/installation.md

 You can start a development server that watches for file changes and automatically updates a preview in the browser.

-Start local email development by running the `dev` npm script:
+Do so by running the `dev` npm script in your project's root folder:

 ```sh
 npm run dev